Data Breaches: How worried should you be, and how to protect your business

 Should You Be Worried?

 The short answer?
 Yes.
 Being prepared for the worst and concerned about what is out there keeps your company vigilant.
 Plus, statistics don’t lie.
-Cyberattacks are increasing, and while the big payoffs are going after large companies, there are infinitely more hackers who have their sights set on sites that are resting on the idea that they are too small to be attacked.
-If you are not constantly talking about cybersecurity, or working with a partner who is vigilantly and actively protecting your network, there may have already been a breach.
-IBM states that the average time that a threat goes undetected in a network is 222 days, and when a threat is detected, it takes another 80 days to mitigate it.
-While breaches are never good news, quick reactions can save you money.
-IBM also reports that the difference between a breach that is under 200 days and over 200 days is one million dollars.
-So how do you keep your business protected?
+Cyberattacks are increasing, and while the big payoffs are going after large companies, there are infinitely more hackers targeting small companies who mistakenly believe they are safe.
+If you are not constantly considering cybersecurity, or working with a partner who is vigilantly and actively protecting your network, there may have already been a breach.
+IBM states that the average time that a threat goes undetected in a network is 222 days.
+Once a threat is detected, it takes another 80 days to mitigate it.
+The report also states that detecting a breach before the 200-day mark saves roughly one million dollars.
+So how do you keep your business protected and save your resources?

 Keep Your Network Safe With SUCCESS

-Having a Managed Security Partner on your side that not only understands the risks businesses face every day but is constantly checking your network for footholds, possible breaches, and updating security is worth their weight in gold.
-Many companies cross their fingers and hope that they can get away with doing what they have always done, and cybercriminals will choose larger, more valuable targets.
+The right Managed Security Partner is worth their weight in gold.
+This professional understands everyday business risks, but also constantly monitors your network for footholds, possible breaches, and security.
+Many companies cross their fingers that they can get away with doing what they have always done, hoping cybercriminals will choose larger, more valuable targets.
 With crime on the rise, size is no longer a shield.
-Hackers go after the low-hanging fruits of networks that aren’t regularly updated and prefer an easy target to a big one.
+Hackers go after the low-hanging fruits of networks that aren’t regularly updated, opting for easy targets rather than large ones.

-Your business needs a partner that doesn’t just plan for tomorrow, but helps you realize how your cybersecurity plan will keep you protected day in and day out as you grow.
+Your business needs a partner that doesn’t just plan for tomorrow, but protects you day in and day out as you grow.
 SUCCESS Computer Consulting implements a technology plan that drives companies away from the break-fix cycle that cybercriminals often target, and puts you in a strategic mindset to stay ahead of breaches.
 Don’t pay the price for working with less than the best.
 Find out how SUCCESS Computer Consulting can help your business today.